duleorlovic/tips/index.md

       request.user_agent =~ /(iPhone|iPod)/i
     end

-* if you are using `window.location.replace('http://a.b');` then browser back button is not working as espected
+* if you are using `window.location.replace('http://a.b');` then browser back button is not working as espected.
+Its better to use `window.location.assign('new_page');` because the page is stored in history

 * [enabling CORS](http://blog.jetthoughts.com/2010/12/22/allow-multiple-access-control-requests-for-rails/) add before filter: